-Ways of acquiring and using information have been discovered and modelled by AI researchers, psychologists, neuroscientists, biologists and others.
+Many ways of acquiring and using information have been discovered and modelled by Al researchers, psychologists, neuroscientists, biologists and others.
 However, evolution produced many more.
-Some of them require not just additional storage space but also very different sorts of information processing architectures, whereas AI engineers typically seek one architecture for a project.
+Some of them require not just additional storage space but also very different sorts of information processing architecture, whereas Al engineers typically seek one architecture for a project.